Bachelor of Arts (BA) in Criminal Justice

 The program offers a selection of courses that prepare students to work in this highly diversified field, seeking justice for the perpetrators and victims of delinquent or criminal acts.
 This emphasis on restorative justice connects the program directly to the mission of service at the heart of MVNU.

-- Immersive learning — You’ll be offered the opportunity to visit and study prisons and correctional facilities, spend a day with the Columbus SWAT team, participate in mock investigations and execute search warrants, and work closely with local authorities.
-This means hands-on experience in your field long before graduation and an in-depth look at what your career options are with this degree.
+You’ll be offered the opportunity to visit and study prisons and correctional facilities, spend a day with the Columbus SWAT team, participate in mock investigations and execute search warrants, and work closely with local authorities.

 MVNU’s Criminal Justice program has grown to become a popular major on campus, with excellent employment and graduate school outcomes for students.